blynkkk/blynkkk.github.io/readme.md

     analogRead
     analogWrite (PWM or Analog signal depending on the platform)

-So, there is no need to write code for simple things like LED, Relay control, and analog sensors.
+So need to write code for simple things like LED, Relay control and analog sensors.

+## Virtual pins control
 ### BLYNK_WRITE(vPIN)
 ### BLYNK_READ(vPIN)
 ### BLYNK_WRITE_DEFAULT()